 The anatomy of a seafood tower is more than just a clever way to arrange and display chilled shellfish.
 It is more akin to a work of culinary art than a mere appetizer.
 Of course, there is more than one way to shuck an oyster.
 Many great culinary masters have made their own versions of seafood towers.
-Not only will we give you some different ideas for your own tower design, but we will tell you the best wines for seafood served on these magnificent platters as well.
+Not only will we give you some different ideas for your own seafood tower design, but we will tell you the best wines for seafood served on these magnificent platters as well.
 Crack open a bottle of Oceano Chardonnay and let us give you some great ideas for your next house party or event.

 What is a Seafood Tower?